 - Collection vessels – e.g., glassine envelopes, Petri dishes, plastic tubs

 - Sieves – U.S.A.
 Standard Testing Sieves No. 40, 60 and 100 with openings of 425, 250 and 150 , respectively and collection pan

 - Storage vessels, clean and dry – e.g. glass jars, scintillation vials, screw cap plastic tubes

 - 25 ml glass graduated cylinder

-For harvesting spores from individual plants, cut the mature fertile fronds (as indicated by the brown stripe stage) and place (stuff!) them into a labeled "spore collection" containers, e.g. glassine envelope, plastic petri dish, plastic tubs, etc.
+HARVEST SPORES FROM MATURE SPOROPHYTES For harvesting spores from individual plants, cut the mature fertile fronds (as indicated by the brown-stripe stage) and place (stuff!) them into a labeled “spore collection” containers, e.g. glassine envelope, plastic petri dish, plastic tubs, etc.

-Various sizes of glassine envelopes can be obtained from photographic supply houses.
-The envelopes should be well sealed to prevent leakage of spores around the seams.
+COLLECTION AND STORAGE CONTAINERS Various sizes of glassine envelopes used to be available from photographic supply houses, but now can be found from suppliers of archival storage materials.
+The envelopes must be well sealed to prevent leakage of spores around the seams.
 Other collection vessels such as large plastic Petri dishes may be used.
 Between collections, utensils should be washed in alcohol or flame sterilized to prevent cross-contamination of genotypes.
 Mass collections of spores, such as from many clones of the same genotype, can be harvested and placed in large plastic tubs.
 Such tubs should be easily sterilized by autoclaving to prevent cross-contamination of genotypes.